doublesymmetry/react-native-track-player/docs/Background-Mode.md

 });
 ```

-While your app is in background, the UI might unmount, but you can still handle the events through the playback service.
+Please note that while your app is in background, your UI might be unmounted by React Native.
+Event listeners added in the [playback service](https://react-native-kit.github.io/react-native-track-player/api/#playback-service) will continue to receive events.

 ### Notification
 The notification will be visible as long as the playback service runs.
-Your app will be opened when it is clicked, you can implement a custom initialization (e.g.: opening directly the player UI) by using the [Linking API](https://facebook.github.io/react-native/docs/linking) looking for the `trackplayer://notification.click` URI.
+Your app will be opened when it is clicked.
+You can implement a custom initialization (e.g.: opening directly the player UI) by using the [Linking API](https://facebook.github.io/react-native/docs/linking) looking for the `trackplayer://notification.click` URI.

 ## iOS
-The background support requires you to activate the background capability in Xcode.
-Without activating it, the audio will only play when the app is in foreground.
+To allow background audio playback on iOS, you need to activate the 'Audio, Airplay and Picture in Picture' background mode in Xcode.
+Without activating it, the audio will only play when the app is in the foreground.

 ![Xcode Background Capability](https://developer.apple.com/library/content/documentation/Audio/Conceptual/AudioSessionProgrammingGuide/Art/background_modes_2x.png)

 ## Windows
-The background support requires you to add the background capability in the app manifest, as [documented by Microsoft](https://docs.microsoft.com/windows/uwp/audio-video-camera/background-audio#background-media-playback-manifest-capability)
+To allow background audio playback on Windows, you need to add the background capability in the app manifest, as [documented by Microsoft](https://docs.microsoft.com/windows/uwp/audio-video-camera/background-audio#background-media-playback-manifest-capability)

 ```xml
 <Capabilities>